Siegfried, Count of the Ardennes: Servant of the Holy Roman emperors

-In 964, Sigfried also laid the foundations for the construction of the castle of Saarburg.
+In 964, Siegfried also laid the foundations for the construction of the castle of Saarburg.

-As the Duchy of Lorraine was a state of the Holy Roman Empire, Sigfried always remained a loyal servant of the Holy Roman emperors.
-From 966 to 972 Sigfried joined emperor Otto I during the third Italian expedition to Rome.
+As the Duchy of Lorraine was a state of the Holy Roman Empire, Siegfried always remained a loyal servant of the Holy Roman emperors.
+From 966 to 972 Siegfried joined emperor Otto I during the third Italian expedition to Rome.
 In 982 he sent troops to southern Italy to support Otto II in his war against the Saracens at the Battle of Stilo.
-Sigfried also served Otto II during the wars against West Francia, in 983 he served as mediator on behalf of the emperor and met with Hugh Capet, duke of the Franks.
+Siegfried also served Otto II during the wars against West Francia, in 983 he served as mediator on behalf of the emperor and met with Hugh Capet, duke of the Franks.

 At the death of Otto II in 983, Siegfried fought at the side of the dowager empress and regent Theophanu against the ambitions of King Lothair of France.
 In 985 he was briefly captured and imprisoned by the king.

-When Sigfried died in 998, his son Henry I, followed him as count of Luxembourg.
+When Siegfried died in 998, his son Henry I, followed him as count of Luxembourg.

 Family and descendants

-Around 950, Sigfried married Hedwig of Nordgau (c.
+Around 950, Siegfried married Hedwig of Nordgau (c.
 922–993), daughter of Eberhard IV of Nordgau.
 They had the following children: